 Camp Explore at the OAC is a unique, fun and educational outdoor experience.
 Scholarships for summer camp reduce the total cost of tuition by 50%.
 These scholarships are open to families with one or more of these qualifying factors:

-Scholarship applications are now open and will be accepted through March 31, 2025.
-The Camp Explore team will notify recipients of their application status by April 30, 2025.
+Scholarship applications will open Jan.
+1, 2026, and will be accepted through March 31, 2026.
+The Camp Explore team will notify recipients of their application status by April 30, 2026.

 To apply for a Camp Explore scholarship, register for your desired session of camp. *Choose the Camp Explore Payment Plan when registering.* Half of your camp tuition is due upon sign-up, and the remaining fees will be covered by Camp Explore if your camper is selected for a camp scholarship.